llm-bible/llm-bible.github.io/README.md

-# The Large Language Model Bible!
+# The Large Language Model Bible

 ### A living literature review for everything Large Language Models!